vscode-doc-jp/Docs/extensionapi/language-support.md

 Besides the implementation language, you have flexibility in deciding which parts of the language server protocol your language server implements.
 Your language server announces its capabilities in response to the protocol's `initialize` method.

 However, the language server architecture is not the only way to provide language features in an extension.
 You can also implement features directly in your main extension code.
-In the guidelines below, we show both the **Language Server Protocol** approach (configuration and required events) and also a **Direct Implementation** section showing how to programatically register specific language feature providers (ex. `registerHoverProvider`).
+In the guidelines below, we show both the **Language Server Protocol** approach (configuration and required events) and also a **Direct Implementation** section showing how to programmatically register specific language feature providers (ex. `registerHoverProvider`).

 To make it easier for you to decide what to implement first and what to improve upon later, we show the language features as they appear in VS Code and follow with the classes and methods or language server protocol messages they map to.
 Also included is guidance on the **Basic** support required as well as descriptions of **Advanced** implementations.